FINNGEN/autoreporting/README.md

-loc_w=1500                                                  # range for grouping, in kilobases ld_panel=path_to_ld/ld_panel                                # the path to the .bed LD panel, without file suffix ld_r2=0.1                                                   # grouping (ld, cred only) LD threshold plink_mem=14000                                             # plink memory in MB ignore_region='6:23000000-38000000'                         # Result region to ignore: corresponds to MHC region credsetfile=path_to_cs/credible_set.SUSIE.snp.bgz           # SuSiE credible set output
+loc_w=1500                                                  # range for grouping, in kilobases ld_panel=path_to_ld/ld_panel                                # the path to the .bed LD panel, without file suffix ld_r2=0.1                                                   # grouping (ld, cred only) LD threshold ld_api=online                                               # Use LD calculation server to get Finnish LD.
+Does not require ld_panel or plink_mem!! plink_mem=14000                                             # plink memory in MB ignore_region='6:23000000-38000000'                         # Result region to ignore: corresponds to MHC region credsetfile=path_to_cs/credible_set.SUSIE.snp.bgz           # SuSiE credible set output